fritshoogland-yugabyte/yb_stats/README.md

 # yb_stats

 This is a utility to extract the metrics endpoints of the master and tablet servers in a YugebyteDB cluster.
-The tool remains the classification of:
+The tool extracts the statistics groups of:
 - cluster
 - server
 - table